aimacode/aima-glossary/glossary.md

 ## dynamic Bayesian network
 ## dynamic programming

-It’s a method of solving complex problems by breaking them down to sub-problems that can be solved by back tracking from the last stage.
-It’s popular real-world problems include traveling salesman problem, Fibonacci sequence, knapsack problem, etc.
+A method of solving complex problems by breaking them down to sub-problems that can be solved by back tracking from the last stage.
+Used in popular real-world problems including traveling salesman problem, Fibonacci sequence, knapsack problem, etc.

 ## dynamic state